Lab Members

 Graduate Students

-Kate is a third-year graduate student in the Psychology Department.
-She is interested in how people think about and regulate emotions in themselves and others.
-In her current work, Kate uses a combination of computational modeling and behavioral experiments to understand how people use their emotions as sources of information during decision-making.
-Her other interests include applying intensive longitudinal methods to study emotion regulation and interpersonal processes as they naturally unfold in everyday life.
-When not in the lab, Kate enjoys playing board games with friends, wine-tasting, and working towards her private pilot license.
+Kate is a fourth-year graduate student in the Psychology Department, focusing on computational affective science.
+She is interested in how people use their emotions as sources of information during decision-making.
+In her current work, Kate uses a combination of computational modeling, qualitative approaches, and behavioral experiments to understand how people learn from regret.
+Her other interests include applying intensive longitudinal methods to study emotion and interpersonal emotion regulation in everyday life.
+When not in the lab, Kate enjoys drawing, playing board games, wine-tasting, and working towards her private pilot license.
 Kate earned her A.B. in Psychology from Bryn Mawr College and spent several years working on the Harvard Study of Adult Development before joining SPL.

 Friends and Visitors